katerina7479/heat_properties/README.md

 **Explore the API**

-The API can be reached in the browser, using json-api style queries
+The API can be reached in the browser, using json-api style queries, e.g.:

 > localhost:5000/latent_heat?filter[melting_point__gte]=100&page[limit]=10